bradfeehan/bradfeehan.github.io/resume.markdown

 <!-- markdown-link-check-disable-next-line -->
 [Kraken]: <https://www.kraken.com>

-*Feb 2022 - current*
+*Feb 2022 - Oct 2022*

 Terraform · Docker · Kubernetes · Nomad · Gitlab CI · Nginx · PHP

 - Consolidated and centralised dashboards for the team in Grafana and Splunk
 - Created Terraform module and Gitlab repository with CI pipelines to manage on-call shifts in Pagerduty adhering to infrastructure-as code principles
 - Led a project to convert homepage and marketing website from Next.js server-side generation to server-side rendering (SSG to SSR), using Docker Compose, Kubernetes, Nomad, Vault, Nginx, and Prometheus

 ## Senior DevOps Engineer at [Zendesk], [Answer Bot]